 Dr. Ray Phillips (Class of ’66) — Achievement in Education for current or retired MTSU faculty

-Phillips, who lives outside of Bell Buckle, Tennessee, enjoyed a lengthy history as an MTSU educator, serving as a Department of Mathematics faculty member and chair, associate dean in the College of Graduate Studies and interim dean in the College of Basic and Applied Sciences from 1990 to 2003.
+Phillips, who lives near Bell Buckle, Tennessee, enjoyed a lengthy history as an MTSU educator, serving as a Department of Mathematics faculty member and chair, associate dean in the College of Graduate Studies and interim dean in the College of Basic and Applied Sciences, all between 1990 and 2003.

-He was active in research, curriculum development, crucial grant writing that earned the university several million dollars and science, technology, engineering and math, or STEM, education leadership.
-He established the Tennessee STEM Education Center at MTSU, and a colleague said his “illustrious career in education … has brought distinction to MTSU.”
+He was active in research, curriculum development, and science, technology, engineering and math, or STEM, education leadership, as well as crucial grant writing that earned the university several million dollars.
+He established the Tennessee STEM Education Center at MTSU; a colleague said his “illustrious career in education … has brought distinction to MTSU.”

 Dr. Linda Gilbert (Classes of ’72, ’79 and ’91) — Achievement in Education, non-MTSU

 Gilbert, a Murfreesboro resident, has served many years as a Murfreesboro City School administrator, currently as director of schools.
 Her leadership and knowledge have benefited the city schools and MTSU.
 This includes co-authoring grants for MTeach, an MTSU program designed to increase the quantity and quality of math and science teachers in Tennessee and the United States and facilitating dual enrollment between MTSU and Rutherford County Schools.

 Her involvement and service with the university includes membership in and chairing many advisory boards and committees from the College of Behavioral and Health Sciences advisory board to the Band of Blue Executive Board.